 There are many services that the library offers to you to help you in your studies.
 This page helps you to easily locate and understand what some of these services are.
 Do not consider this an exhaustive list, but it is a good starting point for you to learn more about library services.

 As World Campus students, you have access to several library services.
-Some of the more valuable services like interlibrary loan, book requests, and E-Reserves are explained on this page.
+Some of the more valuable services for online learners like interlibrary loan are explained on this page.

-As an online student, a service of the library that you will probably be using frequently is E-Reserves.
-E-Reserves is essentially a way for your instructor to keep a safe and copyright allowed list of resources and readings that you will be using throughout your course.
-To find your E-Reserves all you need to know if your course number or instructor name.
+Course Reserves: As an online student, a service of the library that you will probably be using frequently is Course Reserves or E-Reserves.
+This is essentially a way for your instructor to keep a safe and copyright allowed list of resources and readings that you will be using throughout your course.
+To find your E-Reserves all you need to know is your course number or instructor name.

-Data seems to be at the forefront of virtually every job, regardless of the field.
-It is essential that you learn how to successfully represent information through data in an engaging and effective way.
-Luckily, the library has a service called the Data Learning Center.
-The data learning center can help you with data related tasks such as finding data, statistical support, understanding how to use GIS data, and connections to other data centers on campus.
-You can schedule an appointment via their page in library website that will be linked below.
+Research Data Services - This service can help you with data related tasks such as finding data, statistical support, understanding how to use GIS data, and connections to other data centers on campus.
+You can schedule an appointment via their page.
+They also offer a variety of classes on related topics.

 To see a full list of services available to you, check out this page.